Auger and Auger Represents Class Action and Mass Tort Clients Across the Country

 However, if a large number of people are affected, then a class-action lawsuit, a mass tort lawsuit, or multidistrict litigation (MDL) may be needed.
 In class-action lawsuits, all of the people who have been injured or suffered an illness are represented in a single suit.
 This tactic has a few advantages.
 For one, class actions can reduce the costs of litigation, because numerous cases do not have to be presented.
 Additionally, class actions ensure that plaintiffs with similar injuries are treated consistently.

 A mass tort however is a bit different.
 Instead of people with injuries caused by a single defendant being grouped together in one case, mass tort cases involve plaintiffs having their own individual claims and potentially even lawsuits.
 These cases are beneficial to plaintiffs because they recognize that some plaintiffs will have different injuries and maybe owed different compensation for their injuries as compared to another plaintiff that was also injured by the same defendant.
 Additionally, mass tort cases are beneficial when they make MDL status because the cases are then organized under one court, preventing courts across the country from becoming clogged with cases that can be better handled when they are grouped under one court.
 This is good for clients too because this system can help their cases move quicker, leading to quicker resolutions which can include settlements and verdicts.

-At Auger & Auger, our lawyers have represented victims and filed claims and lawsuits on behalf of injured plaintiffs for over 26 years.
+At Auger & Auger Accident and Injury Lawyers, our attorneys have represented victims and filed claims and lawsuits on behalf of injured plaintiffs for over 26 years.
 In addition, we have co-counsel relationships with other law firms all over the country to assist with mass tort and class action cases that may be filed outside of our main office locations in the Carolinas.

 Some of our main focuses currently include: